zesk/build/documentation/source/guide/usage.md

 Format is:

-    # Exit Code: exitCode - exitCodeDescription
+    # Return Code: exitCode - exitCodeDescription

 Where:

-- `exitCode` is an integer or an exit code string (see `_code)
+- `returnCode` is an integer or a return code string (see `returnCode`)
-- `exitCodeDescription` is the brief description for the exit code
+- `returnCodeDescription` is the brief description for the reason for any error

 ### `Environment` - Environment variables used